paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 At AAL 2, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
 Reauthentication of the subscriber SHALL be repeated following a no more than 30 minutes of user inactivity.
 It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.
 Reauthentication requires the use of both authentication factors.

 ####4.2.5 Security Controls
-The CSP MUST employ appropriately tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](sec10_references.md/#SP800-53) and must ensure that the minimum assurance requirements associated with the moderate baseline are satisfied.
+The CSP SHALL employ appropriately tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](sec10_references.md/#SP800-53) and SHALL ensure that the minimum assurance requirements associated with the moderate baseline are satisfied.

 ###4.3.
 Authenticator Assurance Level 3